Tom Doshi

 Tom Doshi (born 6 June 1966) is an Albanian businessman and politician, ex-member of the Socialist Party of Albania in the last three legislatures (2005, 2009, 2013), and the leader of the Social Democratic Party of Albania.
+He has been allegedly and suspected to corruption, buying electoral votes and involvement in criminal activities and/or organizations.
+On 2018, he and his family were sanctioned from entering the United States for such suspicions and allegations.

 Biography

-A scion of a famous family from Kelmendi, Doshi spent his childhood in the village of Velipojë, 31 km in northwest of Shkodër.
+A scion of a prominent family from Kelmendi, Doshi spent his childhood in the village of Velipojë, 31 km northwest of Shkodër.
 He graduated in Law from the State University of Tetova.
 For some time Doshi lived in Australia where his four children were born.

 After returning to Albania, Doshi conducted a series of manoeuvres in the business field acquiring various businesses, such as a milk processing plant and the biggest pharmaceutical company in the country.

 Politics

 Doshi entered politics with the Socialist Party of Albania under the leadership of Fatos Nano in the legislature that began in 2005, and continued to stay in the Socialist Party even after the arrival of the new leader Edi Rama.
 During his years as a deputy, from 2005 to 2007, Doshi has served as a member of the Committee of Labour, Social Affairs and Health.
 Doshi is the chairman of the Social Democratic Party of Albania.